What Are Adjustments?

 Adjustments are useful for a variety of reasons.
 Most benefits are short term to help reduce pain during the recovery process.
 Here are some of the ways that adjustments can help you reach your recovery goals:

-- Reduces pain: Adjustments help to reduce pain by working with your bodies internal pain relief system.
-During the movement and when a cavitation is felt or heard, it helps to release internal endorphins which help to reduce pain and discomfort.
+- Reduces pain: Adjustments help to reduce pain by working with your body’s internal pain relief system.
+During the movement and when cavitation is felt or heard, it helps to release internal endorphins which help to reduce pain and discomfort.
 With this window of time that patients feel better, therapeutic exercise can be performed to get the muscles working more normally again.
 It can also help to allow a patient to move more normally throughout the day.
 Normal movement helps to further reduce pain and disability and allows the patient to get back to living.

 - Proprioceptive improvement: Adjustments provide short term improvements in proprioception, which is your body’s internal picture of the body.
 This allows movement and muscle activation patterns to become more normalized, reducing spasm and making movement less painful.
 This can also help to improve the active (muscular) stability of the affected area.